Bobe-Wang/ENNOID-Dual-Gate-Driver/README.md

 - https://www.wolfspeed.com/cas120m12bm2
 - http://www.pwrx.com/pwrx/docs/cm300du-12f.pdf

-The design could be adapted for different modules after testing the design
+The design could be adapted for different modules after testing.

 The goal is to adapt the "Dual Gate Driver" with this control board: